wavefrontshaping/tutorial_semidefinite_tm/README.md

-## Semidefinite Programming for Intensity Only Estimation of the Transmission Matrix
+## TUTORIAL: Semidefinite Programming for Intensity Only Estimation of the Transmission Matrix

 The possibility of measuring the transmission matrix using intensity-only measurements is a much sought-after feature as it allows us not to rely on interferometry.
 Interferometry usually requires laboratory-grade stability difficult to obtain for real-world applications.
 Typically, we want to be able to retrieve the transmission matrix from a set of pairs composed of input masks and output intensity patterns.
 However, this problem, which corresponds to a phase-retrieval problem, is not convex, hence difficult to solve using standard techniques.
 The idea proposed in [I. Waldspurger *et al.*, Math.
 Program (2015)](https://doi.org/10.1007/s10107-013-0738-9) is to relax some constraints to approximate the problem to a convex one that can be solved using the semidefinite programming approach.
 I briefly detail the approach and provide an example of the procedure to reconstruct the transmission matrix using Python.
 A Jupyter notebook can be found on my Github account: [semidefiniteTM_example.ipynb](https://github.com/wavefrontshaping/WFS.net/blob/master/semidefiniteTM_example.ipynb).